gelic-idealab/3deposit/README.md

 ![3deposit](./docs/3deposit-flow.png)

 ### Acknowledgements
-3deposit was developed in Grainger Engineering Library's IDEA Lab, as part of the [Mellon Foundation Immersive Scholar grant] (https://www.immersivescholar.org/).
+3deposit was developed in Grainger Engineering Library's IDEA Lab, as part of the [Mellon Foundation Immersive Scholar grant](https://www.immersivescholar.org/).
 In addition to members of the grant cohort, the developers wish to thank the input and guidance from many others at the U of I, including:

 * Undergraduate Library
 * Media Commons